JWHorner/KinLog/README.md

 **Will there be a Firefox version?**

 > Maybe.
 Maybe not.
-There's no current plan or timeline.
+Depends on the demand.

 **Will there be an Opera/Safari/Edge version?**